JanicaCosta/Portuguese-Wine/README.md

 ![image](https://user-images.githubusercontent.com/117991189/215293173-ed66b6f5-ac12-45cd-98f6-2486115ac6d9.png)

-The heading was created to have just three links for History/Wines/Tour. i have tried to not take too much space with it, and make the title of the vineyard more visible. that was always the main goal.
+The heading was created to have just three links for History/Wines/Tour. i have tried to not take too much space with it, and make the title of the vineyard more visible.
+That was always the main goal.

 ## History Section

-this section was thought to be simple with two divs. text and a picture of the CEO. both are center to each div. the goal was to no make the text too long and divided by two areas.
+This section was thought to be simple with two divs.
+A text and a picture of the CEO, both are in thecenter to each div. the goal was to no make the text too long and divided by two areas.

 ![image](https://user-images.githubusercontent.com/117991189/215343786-863e0999-f2f1-4966-8a60-c4f1f109fae0.png)

 ## Wines Section

-this section was split in 3 types of wines , centered and not with too many colours and with a frame around it. which frame contains the wine, a description of the wine and then a line to separate from the purchase buttom.
+This section was split in 3 types of wines , centered and not with too many colours and with a frame around it. which frame contains the wine, a description of the wine and then a line to separate from the purchase buttom.

 ![image](https://user-images.githubusercontent.com/117991189/215293802-4b480c58-a28a-47ae-960d-66b538e2ee5b.png)

 ## Tour Section

-this was based on details to be put onto the website to allows you to enter all information required to confirm a booking. which means, name, address, card details and then confirming the booking. below this there is a map to show the location for the tour.
+This was based on details to be put onto the website to allows you to enter all information required to confirm a booking. which means, name, address, card details and then confirming the booking. below this there is a map to show the location for the tour.

 ![image](https://user-images.githubusercontent.com/117991189/215293872-7e6d22b7-cc21-4c14-9b95-e8b0a22642e2.png)